 Contact Our Experienced Martin County Personal Injury Lawyers For Legal Help

 If you or a loved one were injured in an accident, you don’t have to face insurance companies and other at-fault parties alone.
 You need an experienced Martin County personal injury lawyer on your side fighting for the compensation you deserve.

-The award-winning attorneys at Kibbey Wagner, PLLC can help.
-We have over 27 years of combined experience helping accident victims throughout South Florida – and we’ve recovered over $30 million in the process.
+The award-winning attorneys at Kibbey Wagner Injury & Car Accident Lawyers Stuart can help.
+We have over 40 years of combined experience helping accident victims throughout South Florida – and we’ve recovered over $60 million in the process.

 Contact us today for a free consultation to see how we can help you get the compensation you need to get back on your feet.